Our Program

 Consider the Thistle

-Starting in Phase Two residents are referred to community providers for weekly individual therapy to begin to address the connection between childhood experiences, addiction, trafficking, and/or prostitution.
+Starting in Phase Two residents are referred to community providers for individual and innovative types of group therapy to begin to address the connection between childhood experiences, trauma, addiction and trafficking (commercial sexual exploitation).

 12–24 months of Residency